jewarner57/Quarticolor/README.md

 Color Matching IOS Game
     - Released in Early 2018
     - Development paused until I can get access to an updated version of xcode
+    - App is no longer avaliable on App store